Root Canal Therapy – DuPont, WA

 There are two kinds of toothaches: the bearable and the unbearable.
-If you’re feeling more pressure than pain, then there is a good chance that you have something trapped between two teeth and that you should try brushing and flossing to remove the particle of food.
+If you are feeling more pressure than pain, then there is a good chance that you have something trapped between two teeth and that you should try brushing and flossing to remove the particle of food.

 However, if tooth pain is bad enough to keep you up at night or interfere with your normal daytime routine, then the situation is more serious.
-Contact Dupont Family Dentistry to schedule an emergency visit.
+Contact DuPont Family Dentistry to schedule an emergency visit.
 The dentist will examine your tooth and take X-rays to see if there is infection.
-If so, then a root canal in DuPont will probably be necessary in order to remove the infection and allow you to keep the tooth.
+If so, then root canal therapy in DuPont, WA will probably be necessary in order to remove the infection and allow you to keep the tooth.